I collaborated with the teams behind these products to obtain an extended free license. I did this mainly for two reasons.

 - On the Member property, click on + Select members:

-- On the Select members panel, search for the app registration you create above, select it, and then click the Select button.
+- On the Select members panel, search for the app registration you created above, select it, and then click the Select button.

-- Then click Review + assign and then again Review + assign.
+- Then click Review + assign, then click Review + assign again.

-- On the top right corner, click on Settings.
+- In the top right corner, click on Settings.

-- On the Setting page, click on the Service principals tab, and then, on the top right corner, click on + Add.
+- On the Settings page, click on the Service principals tab, and then, in the top right corner, click on + Add.

 - Now, on the Add service principal window, we need to provide the following information: